-Why is there Dark Matter on this ship?
+"Why is there Dark Matter on this ship?" he whispered.

-“What was that?”
-William thought.
-However, he quickly brushed off the thought as he was more concerned about what he discovered earlier.
-If they have dark matter onboard then it could mean only one thing.
+What was that?, William wondered.
+However, he quickly brushed the thought away as concerns what he discovered earlier seemed more urgent.
+If they have dark matter on board, then that meant one thing...

 He knew who they were.

-He stepped into a large circular room with a counsel at the center with two tables on the opposite sides of the room .
-On one side a short stocky black woman stood wearing a black military uniform with dozens of medals.
+He stepped in a large circular room with a console at the center with two tables on the opposite sides of the room .
+On one side, a stocky black woman stood wearing a black military uniform with dozens of medals.
 Her composed , calculated demeanor completely contrasted the irate man standing opposite of her.
 Commander Joseph, a boisterous, older man with a slight hunch, scowled as he berated his female peer.
 He points his finger and curses , not allowing her to speak until he had his say .

-“This is a violation of interstellar treaty!
-The man argued.
-You purposely withheld information regarding this ship failed to inform us about the disaster that’s bound to take place and put us in this predicament!”
+“This is a violation of interstellar treaty!” the man argued, “You purposely withheld information regarding this ship and failed to inform us about the disaster that’s bound to take place.
+Your actions created this predicament!”

 “Well, what else are you good for?”

 “How dare you insult us, COWARD!”
-The man said slamming his fist on his table.
+The man said, slamming his fist on his table.

 “HEY!”
-William shouted gaining their attention.
+William shouted and gained their attention.

 “Counselor.”
-Commander Joseph salutes.
+Commander Joseph saluted.

 “Counselor.”
-Commander Foster salutes as well.
+Commander Foster saluted as well.

-William then points his pistol at the woman.
+William pointed his pistol at the woman.

 “Commander Foster?
 Mind telling me why you’ve brought that godforsaken thing on board this ship?”

 “That was a lie.”
-Foster said.
+Foster answered.

 "Although theoretically possible, the anti-gravity emitter only slows the collision.
-In retrospect, the ship was just a ruse to stay off the war until we can come up with a viable solution to save our planets.
+In retrospect, the ship was just a ruse to stave off the war until we can come up with a viable solution to save our planets.
 After trials and years of secret scientific experiments, we concluded that the death of one planet would save the other.
 So we created the dark matter bomb to eviscerate one planet while keeping the other alive."

-“And let me guess.
-Joseph said glaring at Foster.
-Your people decided that our planet needed to go.”
+“And let me guess," Joseph said glaring at Foster, "Your people decided that our planet needed to go.”

-“Escape?”
-Foster said.”
-Where exactly you are going to go?
-The nearest habitable star system is more than a million years away.
-We weren’t sure if you were going to retaliate and force us off our planet?”
+“Escape?” she scoffed, “Where exactly?
+The nearest habitable star system is a million years away.
+How could we be sure you wouldn’t attack and force us off our planet?”